admsftpge/my-website/content/posts/the-traveler-and-the-axe.md

 ---

-Shivering, weary, and without fire, the traveler sat in alone in the silence.
+Shivering, weary, and without fire, the traveller sat in alone in the silence.

 It was then that an old man stepped from the shadows.
-He looked upon the traveler and smiled.
+He looked upon the traveller and smiled.

 Without a word, he picked up the axe the traveller had found.
 He ran a finger along its edge and nodded in approval.